dortania/Getting-Started-With-ACPI/Universal/rhub.md

 ## What this SSDT does

 So on 400 series motherboards, certain OEMs have broken the ACPI spec and this results in issues when booting into macOS.
-To fix this, we'll want to turn off the RHUB device and force macOS to manually rebuild the ports.
+To fix this, we have a few ways to fix it:

+* Turn off the RHUB and force macOS to rebuild the port
+  * Quick and dirty, not recommended long term
+* Fix the bad ACPI table
+  * Proper fix

+Ideally, we'd want to always go #2 but we'll still go over how to to do both methods.

 The following platforms will require fixing: